Exam Weighting Calculator

 Is the exam or coursework more important?

 Whichever has the higher weighting has more influence on your final grade.
-If the exam is worth 60% and coursework 40%, the exam has 50% more influence than coursework on your overall mark.
+If the exam is worth 60% and coursework 40%, the exam influences your mark 50% more than coursework does.
+This matters for revision planning: allocating study time proportionally to weighting is more effective than equal time on all subjects.

 What if my exam is worth 100%?

 If the exam is 100% of the module, your exam mark equals your module mark.
-There is no coursework contribution.
-Enter 100 for exam weighting and 0 for coursework weighting.
+There is no coursework contribution to enter.
+Leave the coursework fields blank or at 0 and enter 100 for exam weighting.
+The result is simply your exam score as your module grade.

-Can a good exam save a bad coursework mark?
+Can a strong exam rescue a weak coursework mark?

 How do I find my exam weighting?

-Check your module handbook, module guide, or university VLE (e.g. Moodle, Blackboard).
-The assessment breakdown is usually listed at the start of the module documentation.
+Check your module handbook, module guide, or university VLE (Moodle, Blackboard, Canvas).
+The assessment breakdown showing exam and coursework percentages is usually listed in the module specification, assessment section, or first lecture slides.
+If you cannot find it, email the module leader.

 What if I have multiple exams in one module?